-Launch contactless ordering in 190 select theaters for social distancing efforts, generating 22K+ on go-live weekend.
+“launched contactless ordering in 190 select theaters for social distancing efforts, generating 22K+ on go-live weekend”

-The business goal was to implement contactless ordering during the first phase of the shutdown so the development team could have time to complete before reopening at the end of the summer.
+The business goal was to implement contactless ordering during the first phase of the pandemic shutdown.
+The development team needed time to build and release before reopening theatres at the end of the summer.

 There is an MVP version, as well as a post MPV version.
 The feature is to be implemented on Cineworld’s mobile app and other tenants around the globe.

-Having contactless ordering will help with social distancing and safety measures but will also encourage app downloads.
+Contactless ordering helps with social distancing and safety measures but will also encourage app downloads and in-app revenue.

-UX/UI focused on various design and research methods, including brainstorming techniques, competitive analysis, and iterative workflows in a testing environment.
+Lead designer: UX/UI focus in various design and research methods, including brainstorming and problem solving techniques, competitive analysis, and iterative workflows within a testing environment.

 - Business Analyst